 1965 Buick Special *

 There is not always a visual difference between stock production cars and true muscle cars but there are a few distinct models that can be considered classic muscle cars including the Buick Gran Sport, the Ford Tornio GT, the Pontiac GTO and the Dodge Charger.
 These relatively lightweight cars were given powerful V-8 engines that caught the attention of many young American males who used them for drag and street racing.
 Other muscle cars include the 1955 Chrysler C-300, the Plymouth Sport Fury and the 1970 AMC Rebel.
 Today, muscle cars are highly sought after vehicles that car collectors and enthusiasts seek out at car shows.
-Because production on muscle cars came to a halt in the mid-1970's these powerful cars have become high demand collector cars for many auto enthusiasts.
+Because production on muscle cars came to a halt in the mid-1970s these powerful cars have become high demand collector cars for many auto enthusiasts.
 Finding a mint condition Chevy Chevelle or Ford Mustang in muscle car classifieds is a rare find and these classic cars are often bought by collectors who know their potential value.
-Once used primarily for drag racing on American highways in the 1950's, many muscle cars are now preserved for car shows and often kept safe in garages to keep them in pristine condition.
+Once used primarily for drag racing on American highways in the 1950s, many muscle cars are now preserved for car shows and often kept safe in garages to keep them in pristine condition.
+There are many companies that offer special discounted rates for vehicles that are garaged or for show, so make sure to shop around for the best balance of coverage and cost for your vehicle.

 1966 Ford Mustang *

 Put a powerful V-8 engine in a 2-door sport coupe and you have the makings of a classic American muscle car.
 Though opinions vary about when the first muscle car appeared many car enthusiasts agree that the 1949 Oldsmobile Rocket 88 is the first genuine muscle car and the excitement it caused launched an entire class of powerful, high performance cars.
-Manufactured mostly between the early 1960's and the 1970's muscle cars grabbed a loyal following among street and drag racers and it wasn't until the emissions acts of the early 1970's that production of these cars were halted.
+Manufactured mostly between the early 1960s and 1970s.
+The Antique Automobile Club of America (AACA) defines the Muscle Car Era as between 1961 and 1974.

 1967 Pontiac GTO *